ifathurohman/GoTrack-API-Geolocation-powered-travel-backend/README.md

 # GoTrack API – Geolocation-powered travel backend 🚀

 ## Overview
-Travel Backend is a high-performance backend service built with **Golang** and **PostgreSQL**, designed to power an upcoming travel application.
-It leverages the **Fiber framework** for efficient request handling, **Gorm** for ORM, and integrates JWT authentication, Swagger documentation, and AWS SDK for enhanced capabilities.
+GoTrack API is a high-performance backend service built with Golang and PostgreSQL, designed to power a next-generation travel application.
+It leverages the Fiber framework for ultra-fast request handling, Gorm for seamless database management, and JWT authentication for secure user access.
+Additionally, it features Swagger documentation for API clarity and AWS SDK integration for scalable cloud capabilities, ensuring a robust and efficient travel platform.

 ## Tech Stack ⚙️
 - **[Fiber](https://gofiber.io/)** - Fast and lightweight web framework for Golang